Ahmadi-SeyedMohammadHossein/wine-quality-analysis/README.md

 ---

 ## Project Overview
-This project analyzes red wine quality data to identify the chemical and physical properties that most influence wine ratings.
-The analysis combines Python, Power BI, and Excel for a full data-driven approach.
+This project examines red wine quality data to identify chemical and physical properties that most influence quality ratings.
+Python, Power BI, and Excel are combined for a full data-driven approach.

 ---